idaholab/moose/modules/doc/content/help/faq/example_failing_test.md

+Some tests are SKIPPED.
+This is normal as some tests are specific to available resources, or some other constraint your machine does not satisfy.
+If you see failures, or you see `MAX FAILURES`, thats a problem!
+And it needs to be addressed before continuing:

 - Supply a report of the *actual* failure (scroll up a ways).
 For example the following snippet does not give the full picture  (created with `./run_tests -i always_bad`):